How To Can Green Beans Without A Pressure Canner

 Botulism is caused by Clostridium botulinum bacteria.
 These bacteria produce a toxin called Botulinum Toxin BTX that is responsible for causing food poisoning.
 It is found naturally in soil, decaying organic matter, and sewage.

-environment and can survive for long periods of time.
+The spores of C. botulinum are present in the environment and can survive for long periods of time.
 Once these spores enter into the human body, they can multiply rapidly and produce BTX.

 If the contaminated food is eaten, the toxins produced by the bacteria will block nerve endings in the stomach and intestines, resulting in muscle weakness and paralysis.
 Symptoms usually begin 12 to 36 hours after eating the contaminated food.